ilshad/ice.control/src/ice/control/doc/README.rst

 - There are number of options to use ice.control.
 You have define this including certain modules in zcml, instead of entire.
-I.e. instead of `include package="ice.control"` - include neede nested modules.
+I.e. instead of `include package="ice.control"` - include needed nested modules.

 Permissions